 I arrived at the Anacortes ferry terminal a little before 9AM.
 I was the only kayaker there.
 "Where is everybody?"
 I thought.
 "Don't they know that this is the perfect day to do this trip?"
 I got a parking spot in the upper parking lot of the terminal right next to the trail that goes down to the beach.
 It costs $10 to park for 24 hours.
 If you plan to do this, be prepared to carry or slide your kayak down the steep bank to the water.

 I almost turned back on this trip.
 I felt like I wasn't making any progress in the wind and waves.
-I reasoned that it could be a very long and tiring journey if conditions were going to be this challenging all across the Strait and especially south of Lopez Island so I decided to head back to Anacortes.
+I figured that it could be a very long and tiring journey if conditions were going to be this challenging all across the Strait and especially south of Lopez Island so I decided to head back to Anacortes.
 The current had carried me far south off of Burrows Island.
 Since there was no way I could make significant progress against a current that strong I just paddled with the current, hoping to duck in between Burrows and Allan Island for protection.
-But further south the waves were smaller, so I changed plans again and decided to cross the Strait after all.
+But further south the waves became smaller, so I changed plans again and decided to cross the Strait after all.

 I was traveling at 6 knots down the Strait.
 When I reached Point Colville at the southeastern tip of Lopez Island I slowed to a crawl.
 I suspect there is a large back eddy all along the south end of Lopez Island between Point Colville and Iceberg Point because I didn't go much faster than 3 knots.
 I parked in the middle of a kelp forest to eat lunch.